 The study was supported by Public Affairs Foundation, as part of the Government of India’s programme, Support to National Policies for Urban Poverty Reduction.
 A similar study for Chennai city has also been done and the findings will be released next month, Kala Sridhar said.

-Out of this total contribution by the poor, households contribute between Rs 1,545 crore-Rs 1,923 crore and the informal enterprises contribute somewhere in the range of Rs 98 crore to Rs 122 crore).
-With 30% of the urban poor having a bank account, in the aggregate, the poor households earned a total of Rs 1,545 crore, spent a total of Rs 1,185 crore, and contributed a savings of Rs 360 crore to the city in 2011.
+Out of this total contribution by the poor, households contribute between Rs 1,545 crore-Rs 1,923 crore and the informal enterprises contribute somewhere in the range of Rs 98 crore to Rs 122 crore.
+With 30 per cent of the urban poor having a bank account, in the aggregate, the poor households earned a total of Rs 1,545 crore, spent a total of Rs 1,185 crore, and contributed a savings of Rs 360 crore to the city in 2011.

 The study report has been submitted to the ministry of housing and urban poverty alleviation.
 The study findings are likely to be discussed at the international conference on inclusive urban planning being held in December in Delhi.
 The findings are likely to be used by the government for preparing an India Urban Poverty Report, which is being brought out by the ministry, Kala S Sridhar said.